-PRESENTED AS PART OF THE INSTITUTE FOR JEWISH LEARNING IN MEMORY OF ANNE AND MAX TANENBAUM worship- the Temple in Jerusalem to worship as a smaller-scale activity built around community, family and the individual.
+One of the greatest successes of Rabbinic Judaism was how Jewish life pivoted from a central place of worship- the Temple in Jerusalem- to worship as a smaller-scale activity built around community, family and the individual.
 Jewish life no longer needed a physical centre.
-We created Mishdashei Me'at, small sanctuaries synagogues, study halls and Jewish activities within our homes.
-Rituals like the Passover seder, set in our home around a family table, designed to prompt questions from the next generation, are perfect examples of Beth Tzedec is not and never has been 1700 Bathurst Street.
+We created Mishdashei Me'at, small sanctuaries-synagogues, study halls and Jewish activities within our homes.
+Rituals like the Passover seder, set in our home around a family table, designed to prompt questions from the next generation, are perfect examples of this shift.

+Beth Tzedec is not and never has been 1700 Bathurst Street.
 Beth Tzedec is the act of community that we have all continued to engage in from a distance since March 2020.
 So long as we continue to remember this and allow for Jewish living and connection to infuse our day-to-day lives, wherever we physically find ourselves, Jewish living will surely continue and strengthen for centuries to come.